RGB-Tools/rgb-lib-stress-test/README.md

 The test will print info messages about the steps as they are carried out.
-Each transfer will print the sender -> receiver wallet fingerprints, followed by the operation times (as they progress), the total time taken by the whole transfer and the consignment size(s).
+Each transfer will print the sender -> receiver wallet fingerprints, followed by the operation times (as they progress), the total time taken by the whole transfer, then either "b" or "w" letter representing "blind" or "witness" respectively indicating the send mode for the transfer, then the ticker of the asset(s) being transferred and their consignment size(s).
 If the `--verbose` command-line options is set, some scenarios also show the state of relevant wallet allocations.

 The steps for a transfer are:
 - send: creation of the transfer and sending of the consignment